kiba/Writings/for_science/chp10_wine_and_dine.md

 "An anime?" the escort asked.

 "Giant robots are a genre of Japanese cartoon," he explained.
+"We're in a fictional universe."

-"So you think Sidonia is a fictional universe just because we have humanoid machines we used for robots?"
+"So you think Sidonia is a fictional universe just because we have humanoid machines to wage war on the gauna."

-"Why not?
-Everything that is possible is also fictional."
+"Why couldn't it be?
+It's an absurd concept!"

 "I....don't see the world as fictional."

-Diana pulled on her boyfriend, putting her hand over his mouth.
+Diana pulled on her boyfriend's ear, shutting his mouth with her hand.

 "I am sorry if we offended you," Diana said, attempting to do damage control.
 "Sometime my boyfriend didn't really think thing through."